jkeiren/paritygame-generator/README.md

 ---------------
 The parity games that were generated using this script, and are reported in Chapter 5 of [J.J.A.
 Keiren.
 Advanced Reduction Techniques for Model Checking.
 PhD thesis, Eindhoven University of Technology, 2013](http://www.jeroenkeiren.nl/wp-content/uploads/2013/10/Keiren-MSc-thesis-2009-An-experimental-study-of-algorithms-and-optimisations-for-parity-games-with-an-application-to-Boolean-Equation-Systems.pdf), can be downloaded in PGSolver format from [here](https://mega.co.nz/#F!YRxwXILY!MkV-ZEVMeVieHbgJZAf76w).

+All parity games are in max parity game format, i.e. they are based on the assumption that even wins the game if the *greatest* priority that occurs infinitely often is even (opposed to min parity games in which the least priority is considered).

 If you would like to add parity games to this benchmark suite, or would like to add extra statistics, feel free to contact me.

 Platform requirements